HIV Overview

 What is a latent HIV reservoir?

-HIV attacks immune system cells in the body and uses the cells’ own machinery to make copies of itself.
-However, some HIV-infected immune cells go into a resting or latent state.
-While in this resting state, the infected cells do not produce new virus.
-HIV can hide inside these cells for years, forming a latent HIV reservoir but, at any time, cells in the latent reservoir can become active again and start making more virus.
+However, some HIV-infected CD4 cells go into a resting or latent state.
+While in this resting state, the infected but latent cells do not produce new virus particles or viral products.
+Therefore, these cells are not recognized as infected cells by the immune system and are not destroyed.
+HIV can hide inside these cells for years, forming a latent HIV reservoir but, at any time, cells in the latent reservoir can become active again and start making more viruses.

 To find out more about how HIV attacks cells, read the HIV Life Cycle fact sheet from HIVinfo.